Stefanough/SFA_BLG/source/notes/ruby.html.markdown

     `gets.chomp` calls the `gets` method to get user input and then calls the `chomp` method on that input. `gets.chomp.to_s` and `gets.to_s.chomp` give the same result.
 I don’t know if the order of methods is always arbitrary.
 Some methods, like `puts` need an argument. `chomp` and `gets` do not need arguments.  `gets().chomp().to_s()` is read the same as `gets.chomp.to_s`.

 * More on the `chomp` method. `name = gets.chomp` produces a new string without the newline; it does not modify or change the original string.
-After using `name = gets’ using `name.chomp’ and then calling on `name` does not have the same effect. `name.chomp` creates a new string that is not called on when we simply call the variable `name`. `puts("Hello " + name.chomp + "!")` creates a new string and uses it immediately giving the same effect as using ‘name = gets.chomp’ but the original variable ‘name’ still contains the string with the newline character.
+After using `name = gets` using `name.chomp` and then calling on `name` does not have the same effect. `name.chomp` creates a new string that is not called on when we simply call the variable `name`. `puts("Hello " + name.chomp + "!")` creates a new string and uses it immediately giving the same effect as using ‘name = gets.chomp’ but the original variable ‘name’ still contains the string with the newline character.
 In IRB.
 When I create a new method in the main:Object (top level, "irb(main):01" right after opening a new irb session), it has the following properties:

 ```ruby
 def is_a_string